You have a number of remedies available if you are dissatisfied with the level of service that you receive from a Trust.

 Older People's Commissioner

-After an inspiring campaign waged by older people in Northern Ireland and the age sector, Claire Keatinge was appointed the first Commissioner for Older People in late 2011.
+After an inspiring campaign waged by older people in Northern Ireland and the age sector platform, a Commissioner for Older People in Northern Ireland was estbalished in 2011.
+Eddie Lynch was appointed Commissioner for Older People in 2016.
 Part of that role includes "investigating complaints and matters of concern to older people".

 The Commissioner investigates cases after a complaint procedure is exhausted.
 For further information visit the Commissioner's website or telephone 028 9089 0892.